+O.A.
+No. 1746/88

-Yash Pal Kumar & Ors vs.
+Yash Pal Kumar & Ors

-Brihaspati Prasad vs.
+vs.

+Date of decision, August 28, 1999

 ..
+Applicants

+Union of India & Ors

+..
+Respondents

+O.A.
+No. 968/88

+Brihaspati Prasad

+vs.

+..
 Applicant

+Union of India & Ors

+..
+Respondents

+O.A.
+No. 2314/88

-Karam Naibain & Ors
+Karam Nain & Ors

+..
+Applicants

 vs.

+Union of India & Ors

+..
+Respondents

+O.A.
+No. 1545/88

-Raj Kumar Sharma & Ors vs.
+Raj Kumar Sharma & Ors

+vs.

+..
+Applicants

+Union of India & Ors

+..
+Respondents

+O.A.
+No. 786/88

 Chhote Lal & Ors

+..
+Applicants

 vs.

+Union of India & Ors

+..
+Respondents

 Coram:

 Hon'ble Mr Justice Amitav Banerji, Chairman

 Hon'ble Mr I.K.
 Rasgotra, Member

 For the Applicants

 ..
-Ms Nitya Ramakrishna, counsel .. with Ashok Aggarwal, counsel
+Ms Nitya Ramakrishna, counsel

+.. with Ashok Aggarwal, counsel.
-For the Respondents

 ..
-Mrs Raj Kumari Chopra, counsel.
+Mrs Raj Kumari Chopra,

+counsel.
-(Judgement of the Bench delivered by Hon'ble Mr Justice Amitav Banerji, Chairman)

-All these five O.A.s. can be decided by a common order.
+For the Respondents (Judgement of the Bench delivered by Hon'ble Mr Justice Amitav Banerji, Chairman) All these five O.A.s. can be decided by a common order.
 In O.A.
 No. 1746/88, there are 18 applicants who have been permitted to file one O.A.
 In O.A.
 No. 968/88, there is only one applicant.
 In O.A.
 No. 2314/88, there are 15 applicants.
 In O.A.
 No. 1545/88 there are 12 applicants and in O.A.
-No. 786/88, there are 27 applicants.

-ab

-All these cases raise common questions of law.
+No. 786/88, there are 27 applicants. ab All these cases raise common questions of law.
 The matter pertains to the promotion to the Lower Selection Grade from the Grade of Sorters in the Railway Mail Service of the Department of Post and Telegraphs, Ministry of Communications.
 The Post and Telegraph (Selection Grade) Recruitment Rules 1976 framed in the exercise of power conferred by Article 309 of the Constitution prescribe for seniority-cum-merit as the criterion for promotion.
 There is a provision for scrutiny by a Departmental Promotion Committee as a pre-condition for promotion.
 The allegation of the applicants is that the respondents are discriminating among equals ignoring senior claimants and were making piece-meal and haphazard promotion to the Lower Selection Grade.
 They have complained that on 30.9.1968, 19 persons from the Grade of Sorters were promoted to the Lower Selection Grade.
 Again on 15.3.85 by another order, 14 persons were given notional promotion to the Lower Selection Grade but the applicants who were also from the Grade of Sorters have been repeatedly ignored for consideration for such promotion and persons juniors to some or all the applicants have been promoted.

-In September, 1968 there was strike in the Post and Telegraphs offices in the country in which several employees were marked dies-non and some others arrested for brief periods.
+In September, 1968 there was strike in the Post and Telegraph offices and the Post and Telegraph employees were marked dies-non and some others arrested for brief periods.
 The allegation runs that there was an attempt to award loyal employees and 19 sorters who came to work in the strike period were promoted to the Lower Selection Grade by the order dated 30.9.1968 (Annex 'A' to OA 1746/88).